neynarxyz/create-farcaster-mini-app/README.md

-# Farcaster mini apps (formerly frames) Quickstart by Neynar 🪐
+# Farcaster Mini Apps (formerly Frames) Quickstart by Neynar 🪐

-A Farcaster Frames v2 quickstart npx script.
+A Farcaster Mini Apps quickstart npx script.

 This is a [NextJS](https://nextjs.org/) + TypeScript + React app.